Free Legal Forms

 Please note, it is always advisable to talk to a lawyer before proceeding in a court case on your own.
 Please read our important warning.

 If you have questions about how to complete the forms when using the interactive interview, you can use our LIVE HELP option.
-You will return to this page (but leave the interview open if you can).
-Look for the LIVE HELP button on the top right of this page.
 Just click on this:

-The interactive court forms download for printing in Rich Text Format (.rtf), which can be opened only in Microsoft Word.
-Make sure when downloading the documents your computer chooses that program to download the documents.
-Otherwise you will likely experience formatting or other errors such as getting nonsense or "gibberish" rather than a document.
-Note: Microsoft WordPad is NOT the same as Microsoft Word.
-Using WordPad WILL cause problems with your documents.
+The interactive court forms download for printing in Rich Text Format (.rtf), which can be opened in any word processing program, such as Microsoft Word.
+Make sure your computer chooses a word processing program to download the documents or you may get errors or "gibberish."

 NOTE TO USERS OF CHROME and FIREFOX: The backspace button does not work to delete or modify answers in these interactive interviews.
 You must use arrows or your mouse to highlight the information you need to change.
 Then use the delete key to remove letters, before you can change information.
 This problem is not experienced in Explorer.

-For more help with this program, visit our Frequently Asked Questions.
+For more help with this free legal forms, visit our Frequently Asked Questions.

 Learn more about interactive forms

-To learn more about the interactive project and what to expect when you use the interactive court forms, visit our Frequently Asked Questions.
+To learn more about the interactive project and what to expect when you use the interactive court forms, visit our Free Legal Forms Frequently Asked Questions.
 We are continually adding new forms, so please check back if you do not find what you are looking for.
 Many of these forms are also available as PDFs in our Public Law Library.
-These forms are not for commercial use and charging for their use in any way is prohibited.

 The Kansas Judicial Council has the statutory authority to prescribe many of the forms used in legal proceedings in Kansas district courts.
 The Council initiates projects which are assigned by the Legislature and requested by the Supreme Court.
 One of those projects is the provision of free legal forms.